 After having successfully installed Open Rails (see the Installation Manual), to run the game you must double-click on the Open Rails icon on the desktop, or on the OpenRails.exe file.

 The OpenRails main window will appear.
-This displays your available MSTS installation profiles.
+If you have an MSTS installation in place, this will be displayed as your available installation profile.